 In general, the harder the cheese the longer it keeps.
 Of course, it lasts for a shorter period of time if it is not stored properly.
-But remember, cheese, like a lot of other dairy products, usually has a sell by date?or a best by date which is simply?the last date by which a manufacturer will vouch for a product?s quality, not its safety.
-Because of this distinction, you may safely use cheese to compliment your favorite meals even after its?best by date has lapsed.
+But remember, cheese, like a lot of other dairy products, usually has a "sell by date" or a "best by date" which are simply the last date by which a manufacturer will vouch for a product's quality, not its safety.
+Because of this distinction, you may safely use cheese to compliment your favorite meals even after a "best by date" has lapsed.

 How to tell if Cheeses (Hard) is bad, rotten or spoiled?